 Negasonic Teenage Warhead (Brianna Hildebrand), Colossus (Stefan Kapicic) and taxi driver Dopinder (Karan Soni) are all back, as is Deadpool's flatmate Blind Al (Leslie Uggams).

 Hildebrand teased that her character has "grown and matured" but still has the "essence of a punk kid".

 Deadpool's after-credits scene revealed that the filmmakers fully intended to introduce Cable into the sequel, jokingly throwing around names like Mel Gibson, Dolph Lundgren and Keira Knightley ("she's got range – who knows?").
 We were totally on board with that last rumour in particular.

-Subsequently, Kyle Chandler (Friday Night Lights, Carol) was linked with the role of the time-travelling mutant commando, and Pierce Brosnan was rumoured too, along with Stranger Things' David Harbour (aka Chief Jim Hopper) and Michael Shannon.
+Kyle Chandler, Pierce Brosnan, Stranger Things' David Harbour and Michael Shannon were all rumoured to play Cable.
 Brad Pitt seriously considered the role, but his schedule wouldn't allow it, and it was even on Russell Crowe's radar.

-Domino – another mercenary mutant type with a long association with both Deadpool and Cable – will also make her on-screen debut in the movie.
-Rumoured stars for that role have included everyone from The Martian's Mackenzie Davis and Scandal star Kerry Washington to Janelle Monáe – but Atlanta and Easy star Zazie Beetz was eventually announced for the part.
+Domino – another mercenary mutant type with a long association with both Deadpool and Cable – will also make her on-screen debut in the movie, played by Atlanta and Easy star Zazie Beetz.

 The Strain's Jack Kesy has joined as the movie's villain – rumoured to be the mutant Black Tom Cassidy, cousin of the X-Men member Banshee.